CAT Exam > CAT Notes > Quantitative Aptitude (Quant) > CAT Bible: 11 Steps to Clear CAT Exam

 Step 4: Practice, Practice & Practice: Topic-wise, Section-wise tests & PYQs

-CAT Bible: 11 Steps to clear CAT Exam | Quantitative Aptitude (Quant)
+CAT Bible: 11 Steps to Clear CAT Exam | Quantitative Aptitude (Quant)

-• Attempt Previous Year Papers: You should also attempt sectional & complete previous year papers to understand your analysis before the actual exam.
+• Attempt Previous Year Papers: You should also attempt the sectional & complete previous year papers to understand your analysis before the actual exam.
 You can refer to the Archives given in the courses of the different sections: Quantitative AptitudeVARC & DILR.
 Also, the complete previous year's papers can be accessed from here.

 Step 5: Start giving mocks at least 4 months before CAT

-CAT Bible: 11 Steps to clear CAT Exam | Quantitative Aptitude (Quant)
+CAT Bible: 11 Steps to Clear CAT Exam | Quantitative Aptitude (Quant)

-• Analysis is a must: After every CAT mock test, you must analyze your performance and evaluate your scoring areas based on the CAT question paper.
+• Analysis is a must: After every CAT mock test, you must analyse your performance and evaluate your scoring areas based on the CAT question paper.
 The analysis of your mock CAT paper will bring clarity to your strengths and weaknesses.

 The objective of these mock tests provided at EduRev is to prepare yourself for the actual CAT exam and improve your performance in every section before the exam.
-You can get real-time %ile and AIR whenever you attempt any test on EduRev including all the Mock Tests.
+You can get real-time %ile and AIR whenever you attempt any test on EduRev, including all the Mock Tests.
 It helps you to constantly keep track of your performance.

 Step 6: Revise all important questions & formulae (keep them handy)